Architectural Lighting

 A lighting control system will need to be designed as well to allow for flexibility and adaptability.
 This control can include dimming, zoning, and scene setting to create different lighting looks.

-Architectural Lighting Installation
+What is Architectural Lighting Installation?

 Architectural lighting installation encompasses the process of designing, positioning, and installing lighting fixtures and systems within a building or outdoor space to enhance its aesthetic appeal, functionality, and overall ambiance.